Pilot for Anti-Racism Research

 For all personnel, clearly identify any discrepancies between the actual effort (i.e., real percent time) the individual will contribute to the project, versus the amount of salary effort they are requesting.
 This is particularly important for personnel/PI's who expect to contribute project effort with little or no salary, such as those whose salary is above the NIH base salary cap.

-Note: If your Other Support references projects that may appear to have scientific or budgetary overlap with this proposal, please clearly identify and explain why this proposal is unique and non-overlapping.
+NOTE: If your Other Support references projects that may appear to have scientific or budgetary overlap with this proposal, please clearly identify and explain why this proposal is unique and non-overlapping.

-6. NIH BioSketch of Principal Investigator and Co-Investigator(s) and UCSF Faculty Mentor(s) (if applicable), (5 page format):
+6) NIH BioSketch of Principal Investigator and Co-Investigator(s) and UCSF Faculty Mentor(s) (if applicable), (5 page format):

-7. Letter(s) of support:
+8) Letter(s) of support:

-Provide a letter of support from the department chair or other unit head.
+• Provide a letter of support from the department chair or other unit head.
 In addition, for junior investigators, department chairs/unit heads should comment on the independence of the applicant and availability of research space and other resources for the proposed research.
 Include the letter of support at the end of your pdf document and address it to the RAP Committee.
 If there are multiple (two) PIs, a letter of support is required for both PIs.
 If PIs are in the same department, the chair can vouch for both PIs in a single letter.
 VIEW SAMPLE.

-If applicable, provide a letter of support from all community partner groups.
+• Provide a letter of support from all community partner groups.